antoniocarreiro/spoti-vote/README.md

 `pm2 start ecosystem.config.js`\
 \
 =======
-If you can't run a port below 1024 without root permission see [this](http://pm2.keymetrics.io/docs/usage/specifics/).
 Thanks to [MPJ](https://github.com/mpj/oauth-bridge-template) for providing a framework for the backend-logic.

 Congratulations!
 You now are able to use my webpage.